javascript-tutorial/en.javascript.info/2-ui/1-document/03-dom-navigation/article.md

 # Walking the DOM

-DOM allows to do anything with elements and their contents, but first we need to reach the corresponding DOM object, get it into a variable, and then we are able to modify it.
+The DOM allows to do anything with elements and their contents, but first we need to reach the corresponding DOM object, get it into a variable, and then we are able to modify it.

-All operations on DOM start with the `document` object.
+All operations on the DOM start with the `document` object.
 From it we can access any node.

 [cut]